 Even though yakitori is traditionally cooked over charcoal embers, the coals are intended to be completely smoke-free.
 This, coupled with the mild heat, means that the flavor you get from yakitori cooked on a gas flame is not significantly different from that of yakitori cooked on a live charcoal fire.
 Good news for gas grillers out there!

 Step 4: Glaze

 As soon as the chicken is nice and golden brown, it's time to brush it with the tare glaze.
-I use this silicone brush from OXO, which has a layer of perforated flaps that hold extra sauce, making it easy to get even coverage.
+I use a silicone brush from OXO, which has a layer of perforated flaps that hold extra sauce, making it easy to get even coverage.
 Once it's been brushed on all sides, you're ready for the final step.

 Step 5: Eat and Repeat

 This is the easy one.
 Dig in, brushing with a little more sauce at the table if you'd like.
 Yakitori is the kind of meal best eaten right as it comes off the fire, or, at the very most, a minute or two later (letting it cool slightly allows any additional sauce to adhere a little better).
 So don't bother with being polite and waiting until there's a big enough pile of skewers for everyone.
 Tell your guests to dig in and eat as subsequent batches are cooking.

 A plate of skewered chicken alone does not a meal make.
 For a full meal, you'll also require a cold beer.
 If you want to get extra fancy because important guests are coming over, you should probably also consider grilling a few vegetables, a very common option at most yakitori restaurants, and easy to do if you skewer the vegetables along with the chicken and grill them all at once, trotting them out to the table as they finish cooking.